kevinduh/sockeye-recipes/egs/ted/README.md

 The resulting BPE vocabulary file (for English) is: `data-bpe/train.bpe-30000.en.bpe_vocab` and the segmented training file is: `data-bpe/train.bpe-30000.en`.
 For Chinese, replace `en` by `zh`.
 These are the files we train on.

-To train, we will use qsub and gpu:
+To train, we will use qsub and gpu (On a GeForce GTX 1080 Ti, this should take about 4 hours):

 ```bash
 qsub -S /bin/bash -V -cwd -q gpu.q -l gpu=1,h_rt=12:00:00 -j y ../../../scripts/train.sh model1.hpm gpu